RACV Logo

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Rouen city tour: Victor Hugo once described Rouen as ‘the city of a hundred spires’ – find out why on a guided tour of the city, which takes you to the cathedral district, the old marketplace and Saint Maclou Quarter, home to another striking church.
-Feel as though you’ve stepped into a fairytale as you walk the winding medieval laneways and admire the half-timbered houses.
-Learn about Joan of Arc and see where she was tragically put to death after being tried for heresy and sorcery in 1431.
-Enjoy free time afterwards to explore on your own.
+Rouen city tour: See why Victor Hugo once described Rouen as ‘the city of a hundred spires’ on this guided tour.
+Visit the cathedral district, old marketplace and Saint Maclou Quarter.
+Step into a fairytale of medieval alleys and half-timbered houses.
+Learn about Joan of Arc and see where she was put to death in 1431.
+Enjoy free time afterwards.

 Day 50 - Honfleur

-This morning your Scenic Space-Ship will dock right in the centre of Honfleur, a colourful coastal town that has been described as having one of the prettiest harbours in France, Le Vieux Bassin.
+Honfleur is a colourful port city on the edge of the English Channel.
+You will enjoy a spectacular arrival with the specially designed Scenic Gem cruising even further into this harbour.
 Over the years the town has captured the imaginations of countless artists and was the birthplace of Impressionism.
 The bustling harbour and cobbled streets are a confection of half-timbered houses, restaurants, gourmet shops and art galleries.
 It’s an easy walk from the ship to explore the harbour area and network of laneways beyond.

 Freechoice:

-Excursion to the Normandy Beaches Including Omaha Beach (US Focused): Start at the memorial on Utah Beach, where more than 20,000 US troops landed, before a visit to Sainte-mere-Eglise, where 30 US Paratroopers landed during the invasion.
+Excursion to the Normandy Beaches including Omaha Beach (US history focused): Start at the memorial on Utah Beach, where more than 20,000 US troops landed on June 6, 1944, before a visit of Sainte-Mère-Église, the town where 30 US Paratroopers landed during the Normandy Invasion.
 After lunch at a local restaurant, visit the Normandy American Cemetery and Visitor Centre before a short stop at the Omaha Beach Memorial.
-Omaha Beach is often referred to as ‘Bloody Omaha’, as it resulted in the most casualties during the operation, with 2,400 dead.
+Omaha Beach is often referred to as ‘Bloody Omaha’, as it resulted in the most casualties during the operation, where 2,400 tragically passed.

-Excursion to the Normandy Beaches Including British Normandy Memorial (UK Focused): The small town of Bayeux was the first to be liberated after the D-Day Landings and became the French capital for the summer of 1944, until the liberation of Paris.
-Visit the Bayeux War Cemetery, the Museum of the Battle of Normandy and the new state-of-the-art Landing Museum at Arromanches, located across the artificial harbour that was built to dispatch reinforcements.
-After lunch at a local restaurant, you will visit the British Normandy Memorial, which records the names of 22,442 fallen servicemen and women; the Pegasus Bridge & Museum, site of an important battle; and the Ranville War Cemetery.
+Excursion to the Normandy Beaches including British Normandy Memorial (UK history focused): The small town of Bayeux was the first town to be liberated after the D-Day Landings and became the French capital for the summer of 1944, until the liberation of Paris.
+Visit the Bayeux War Cemetery and the Museum of the Battle of Normandy, which describes the chronological events of the D-Day in detail.
+Then explore the state-of-the-art Landing Museum at Arromanches, located across the artificial harbour that was built to dispatch reinforcements.
+After lunch at a local restaurant, visit the British Normandy Memorial, the Pegasus Bridge & Museum, site of an important battle, and stop at the Ranville War Cemetery.

-Excursion to the Normandy Beaches Including Juno Beach Centre (Canadian Focused): Begin at Abbey d’Ardenne, which was founded in the 11th century and is now a memorial to Canadian Prisoners of War from D-Day.
-Explore the Juno Beach Centre, a memorial to where 20,000 Canadian troops, enjoy lunch at a local restaurant, and then visit the poignant Bény-sur-Mer Canadian cemetery and Pegasus Bridge & Museum, site of an important battle.
+Excursion to the Normandy Beaches Including Juno Beach Centre (Canadian history focused): Begin at Abbey d’Ardenne, which was founded in the 11th century and is now a memorial to the Canadian Prisoners of War from the D-Day landings.
+Next you will head to Juno Beach Centre, a memorial to where 20,000 Canadian troops landed.
+After lunch at a local restaurant, visit Bény-sur-Mer Canadian cemetery where the 335 Canadian men who were killed in the D-Day Landings and the early stages of the campaign are buried.
+You’ll also visit Pegasus Bridge & Museum, site of an important battle.

-Your Scenic Space-Ship will arrive in Caudebec-En-Caux this morning.
-This small town is set on a curve of the Seine and the riverfront is lined with handsome homes, stately gardens and crumbling stone walls.
-Caudebec dates back to the Middle Ages and a handful of historic buildings survived the bombardments of WWII, including the ornate 15th century Notre Dame Caudebec-En-Caux.
-From where you’ll set out to explore more of the Normandy region.
+Arrive in the small town of Caudebec-en Caux early this morning.
+Set on a curve of the Seine, the riverfront is lined with handsome homes, stately gardens and crumbling stone walls.
+Caudebec -eCaux dates back to the Middle Ages and a handful of historic buildings survived the bombardments of WWII, including the ornate 15th century Notre Dame Caudebec-eCaux.

 Freechoice:

-Explore your way this morning with one of these Scenic Freechoice excursions:
+Explore more of the region on one of these Freechoice excursions:

-Rural e-bike cycling: Join your local guide as you ride through the spectacular scenery surrounding Caudebec-En-Caux.
-Cycle across historic bridges, pass traditional houses with straw roofs and get an insight into local life.
+Rural e-bike cycling: Join your local guide as you ride through the spectacular scenery surrounding Caudebec-en-C. Cycle across historic bridges, past traditional houses with straw roofs and get an insight into local life.

 Freechoice:

-Monet's House and Garden: Claude Monet is renowned as the founder of French Impressionist painting and today you will visit his house and gardens.
+Monet's House and Garden: Journey to Giverny to tour the town and visit the home of the founder of Impressionism.
 Built by Monet, the gardens comprise a Japanese-inspired water garden with lilies, which inspired his most famous works.
-On arrival in Giverny, you will enjoy a guided tour of the town and visit Monet’s residence, followed by free time to explore at your own leisure.
-The town is surrounded by hillsides and features many walking paths that are fringed by wildflowers.
+Afterwards, enjoy free time to explore at your own leisure.

-Self-guided cycle from Vernon to Giverny: Take a self-guided biking tour from the ship in Vernon to Giverny (approximately five kilometres each way).
-When you arrive, you may wish to visit Monet’s House and Garden or wander about the charming town, before returning to the ship.
+Self-guided cycle from Vernon to Giverny: Take a self-guided biking tour in Vernon to Giverny (approximately five kilometres each way).
+When you arrive, you may wish to visit Monet’s House and Garden or wander about this charming town, before returning to the ship.

-After this morning’s touring, you will return to your Scenic Space-Ship and sail towards La Roche Guyon, where this evening’s exclusive Scenic Enrich experience will take place.
+This afternoon your Scenic Space-Ship will sail towards La Roche-Guyon, where this evening’s exclusive Scenic Enrich experience will take place.

 Enrich